Mehmet-Kalich/ECS-Project/README.md

 This is a terraform project in which a website counter was containerised and provisioned as IaC.

-The first step for our terraform project was architect our solution, and create a brand new vpc with 3 seperate subnets.
+The first step for my terraform project was to architect the solution, and create a brand new vpc with 3 seperate subnets.
 From there an application load balancer was created with a rule-based forwarding rule that listens out on port 80.
 The ALB was configured so that any uri with /counter would be pointed to the ECS service, while the rest would be forwarded to the S3 bucket.

+All of the front-end assets (html, css, image) were placed in an S3 bucket due to their static nature.

-With regards to the JS code in the source code, a link would have been fetched from a route 53 cname record to apply on the domain to the AWS Application Load Balancer - which would have updated the front end HTML for the visitor counter on the site.
+With regards to the JS code in the S3 bucket, a link would have been fetched from a route 53 cname record to apply on the domain to the AWS Application Load Balancer - which would have updated the front end HTML for the visitor counter on the site.

 There was a requirement for an IAM user with a dynamodb permission role attached to it.
 The ECS was configured with 3 parts - the task, the service and the cluster using the FARGATE severless setting.
 For the time being, a single task definition was created with the potential for more to be added.